neutrinoceros/inifix/README.md

   and boolean types would work.

 In rare cases where Idefix's 'ini' format doesn't match Pluto's, `inifix` will follow the former.
-Know differences are:
+Known differences are:
 - Idefix allows booleans to be written as `yes` and `no`.
 - Idefix allows integers to be written using scientific notation (e.g. `1e3`)